The Resultant of Two Forces

 When vectors represent forces, their sum is called the resultant.
 The resultant of two forces can be found using the methods for adding vectors when the vectors are a geometric representation.
 When using methods for the algebraic representation to find the resultant of two forces, it can be helpful to understand the components of a force.

-The following diagram shows the resultant of two forces.
+The following diagram shows how to find the resultant of two forces.
 Scroll down the page for more examples and solutions on how to obtain the resultant of two forces using vectors.

 Resultant Force